 It affects the epidermis and dermis, or outer and inner layers of skin.
 Second-degree burns are also called partial thickness burns.
-They cause pain, redness, swelling, and blistering.
+They cause:

-This type of burn can be extremely painful and may require extensive medical treatment.
+This type of burn can be excruciating and may require extensive medical treatment.
 Fourth-degree burns can cause permanent damage to the skin and underlying tissues and may lead to disfigurement or amputation.

 Common Accidents Resulting in Scalding